jiakaiBot/deCloudflare/subfiles/cloudflared_shared_mastodon.md

 - Mastodon users shared *1,234,567* links in total.
   - *234,567* links are Cloudflare links. (*12.3*%)
-- In this year, there are *234,567* users who shared any links.
+- There are *234,567* users who shared any links.
   - There are *123,456* users who never shared Cloudflare links. (*12.3*%)
   - On average one mastodon user share *1.1* links.